Stop Food Waste

 When you are on the run or are too weary to prep veggies, convenient options are attractive.
 However, while convenience foods make life easier, have you ever checked out what you actually pay for this convenience?

 It can be hard compare things that are similar but different.
 The easiest way is to look at the unit price.
 Shops already do this for us when they print price per kilogram (kg) on display labels.
 The only problem is you often need glasses to see the SMALL PRINT!
 Stop Food Waste, with thanks to Wicklow County Council, have produced a poster outlining how the convenience on 5 basic items (porridge, rice, carrots, lettuce and pineapple) can cost over €40!!
-In addition to the cost there is the fact that convenience usually means more packaging and often the pre-prepared fruit and veggies and fruits go off much faster than their whole counterparts.
+In addition to the cost, convenience usually means more packaging and often the pre-prepared fruit and veggies and fruits go off much faster than their whole counterparts.

 Buy one get one free (BOGOFs)

 BOGOFs and other such offers can be a great deal.
 For staples, or things that won’t go to waste (toilet rolls, pasta, tinned goods, etc.) they are excellent but when if comes to food that might go off quickly (fruit, veg, meat, etc.) they will cost you unless you use them.

-But beware, many deals appear to be deals when they actually aren’t.
+Beware, many deals appear to be deals when they actually aren’t.
 Ever wonder why we have to buy 2 to get one free instead of getting one at half price?
-While 5 for €10 might sound like a great deal often you’ll get the same savings even if you only buy one.
-A recent grocery store survey found that people buy way more items when they see bulk deals.
+While 5 for €10 might sound great, often you’ll get the same savings even if you only buy one.
+One grocery store survey found that people buy far more items when they see bulk deals.
 So, even if you don’t want all the items in a deal, you get tempted into thinking that it is such a great deal that you have to get it.
 Apparently it is all about the power of suggestion!